orbeon/orbeon-forms-doc/contributors/test-plan.md

 - test Bookshelf help
 - create form with fields, including checkboxes/radio buttons

-### Mobile and Responsive \[2016.1 Erik TODO\]
+### Mobile and Responsive \[2016.1 DONE\]

+*NOTE: Summary and Home are not responsive as of 2016.1.*

 - setup
     - iPhone 6S or 6S Plus
     - can also test more using simulator
 - default layout
-    - NOTE: Summary and Home are not responsive as of 2016.1
     - Contact Form / Bookshelf Form
         - looks ok
         - can navigate to `view` and back
         - PDF shows
+        - upload book cover in Bookshelf
 - wizard layout
     - general
         - looks ok
-        - can navigate sections via TOC at top
+        - can navigate sections via TOC at top (click and buttons)
         - buttons at bottom work
+    - Control Form
         - can enter data, select checkboxes/radio buttons
+        - date picker works
+        - can quickly select radio buttons/checkboxes (zoom in if needed, touch areas are small)
+        - signature works
-    - Control Form
+        - PDF
         - NOTE: Repeat not handled nicely.
-        - PDF
     - DMV-14 Form
         - NOTE: Repeat not handled nicely.
         - PDF